The usual post-election vocab lesson

 Compare:

+You borrowed a toothbrush.
 You borrowed out a toothbrush.
+You borrowed someone a toothbrush.

 While I should note that for me, *You borrowed a toothbrush to him is still ungrammatical, the last two forms aren't.
 And unlike the first sentence, they clearly signal that you is not the one getting the toothbrush, either through the use of a preposition to change the meaning of the verb, or with a good old fashioned indirect object.